ThomasDaheim/GPXEditor/README.md

 ## File and track handling

+### Update v2.6

+* support for auto routing: using openroutingservice routes can be calculated for different profiles (car, bike, hike, ...).
+An api key is requiredd for that
+* support for ruler to measure distances and bearings

 ### Update v2.5

 * copy & paste for tracksegments, tracks, routes using same checks as for drag & drop